 In the case of the hacking attack on CoinDash, in which a hacker replaced the wallet address of CoinDash with their own in the webpage supporting the ICO, the solution implemented was to distribute tokens to all the investors affected (Zhao, 2017).
-This solution was implemented because the used standard (ERC-20) does not enable token revocation.
-Naturally, the stolen tokens are still valid, and this particular solution will never be optimal since it implies a value dilution effect for all token holders.
-New token standards such as the ERC-777 include several functionalities that mitigate this type of hacking attack.
+This solution was implemented because the ERC-20 token standard used does not enable token revocation.
+Naturally, the stolen tokens are still valid, and this particular solution will never be optimal since it implies a value dilution effect for all token holders.48 New token standards such as the ERC-77749 include several functionalities that mitigate this type of hacking attack.
 Specifically, hook functionalities enable the possibility of further controlling tokens.
 The ERC-777 also proposes the creation of a new type of actor for tokens management, the operator.
 The standard defines a set of default operators, which are installed for all holders of tokens.
 The operators can be used to conduct gas deduction and, consequently, to reduce the complexity of sending transactions.
 Moreover, the token holder can revoke authorization from operators, therefore preventing an attack such as the one CoinDash suffered.
-Another possibility of diminishing the impact of stolen or unspent tokens comes from the implementation of vesting functionalities as is done in OpenZeppelin and as is common in traditional financial contracts such as executive stock options.
+Another possibility of diminishing the impact of stolen or unspent tokens comes from the implementation of vesting functionalities as done by OpenZeppelin.50

-The identification of fake tokens, malicious smart contracts, and simple copycats is a complex task since the source code of smart contracts is rarely made available.
-However, programmers were able to address this problem by decompiling the bytecode that is stored in the Blockchain, and to subsequently perform an exhaustive analysis to detect either malicious code patterns or the emission of copycat tokens.
-In this regard, static and dynamic tools for the analysis of the bytecode in the Blockchain are being developed to identity possible attacks and fraudulent ICOs (Nikolic et al., 2018).
+The identification of fake tokens, malicious smart contracts, and simple copycats is a complex task since the source code of smart contracts is rarely made available.51 However, programmers were able to address this problem by decompiling the bytecode that is stored in the Blockchain, and to subsequently perform an exhaustive analysis to detect either malicious code patterns or the emission of copycat tokens.
+In this regard, static and dynamic tools for the analysis of the bytecode in the Blockchain are being developed to identity possible attacks and fraudulent ICOs (Nikolic, Kolluri, Sergey, Saxena, & Hobor, 2018).

-5. Conclusions
+5. Conclusions and discussion